-The operator displaced the cement with OBM and 5 lb/bbl STAR SHIELD® wellbore stabilizer.
+The operator displaced the cement with OBM and 5 lb/bbl STAR SHIELD wellbore stability additive.
 An 80-bbl pill was mixed with 15 lb/bbl STAR SHIELD 3000 and 15 lb/bbl LCM and stored to be used in sweeps if lost circulation was encountered.

-When drilling and sliding at 7282-ft the operator encountered 10 bph seepage losses.
-The operator pumped a 30 lb/bbl of the STAR SHIELD 3000 and LCM pill and losses ceased after it cleared the bit.
+When drilling and sliding at 7282-ft the operator encountered 10 bbl/hr seepage losses.
+The operator pumped a pill consisting of 30 lb/bbl of the STAR SHIELD 3000 and LCM.
+Losses stopped after the pill cleared the bit.

-At 12,213-ft after tripping for a new lateral assembly after motor failure, the operator calculated a loss of 30 bbls during the trip and were experiencing seepage losses at 10 bph.
-The operator pumped another a 30 bbl STAR SHIELD 3000 and LCM pill which stopped the losses once it cleared the bit.
+At 12,213-ft after tripping for a new lateral assembly, the operator calculated a loss of 30 bbls during the trip and was experiencing seepage losses at 10 bbl/hr.
+The operator pumped another 30 bbl STAR SHIELD 3000 and LCM pill, which stopped the losses once the pill cleared the bit.

-At 14,052-ft the operator encountered losses at 204 bph.
-It was decided to pump a 35 bbl STAR SHIELD 3000 and LCM pill and losses slowed to 140 bph.
-The operator pumped another 35 bbl STAR SHIELD 3000 and LCM pill and losses slowed to 10 bph.
-Once they were back in rotation, losses stopped altogether.
-The operator drilled to TD at 15,035-ft, ran 5.5” production casing with no issues, and cemented with full returns.
+At 14,052-ft the operator encountered losses at 204 bbl/hr.
+It was decided to pump a 35 bbl STAR SHIELD 3000 and LCM pill and losses slowed to 140 bbl/hr.
+The operator pumped another 35 bbl STAR SHIELD 3000 and LCM pill and losses slowed to 10 bbl/hr.
+Once they were back in the rotation, losses stopped.
+The operator drilled to TD at 15,035-ft. ran 5½-in. production casing with no issues, and cemented with full returns.